SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

   - Eliminate OTUs with a low number of sequences (abundance at 0.005%) and keep OTUs present in at least two samples.
   - How many OTUs were removed in this step?
   - How many OTUs were removed because of low abundance?
-* Relauch OTU Filtering but using abundance at 0.01%.
+* Relaunch OTU Filtering but using abundance at 0.01%.
 How many OTUs were removed because of low abundance?

 -----------------------